 Our organist and director of music is Oliver King, with Jeremy Allen as assistant organist.

 This organ scholarship was established in memory of the Rev’d Canon Michael Swindlehurst, who died in 2017.
-Michael was a loyal and committed supporter of the music at St Mary’s, and the scheme will honours his memory and provides an opportunity for the comprehensive, holistic and professional training of a young church musician.
+Michael was a loyal and committed supporter of the music at St Mary’s, and the scheme honours his memory and provides an opportunity for the comprehensive, holistic and professional training of a young church musician.
 Funding is drawn from a number of different sources: St Mary’s Music Association, Saffron Walden, St Mary’s Church PCC, Saffron Walden, St Mary’s Church PCC, Wendens Ambo, and (at this point) community funding in Michael’s memory.
 The scholarship is usually be held for one year only.